scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/italy.md

 ## Help with exporting in Italy

 ### Scottish Development International offices
-[Scottish Development International](https://www.sdi.co.uk/) have an office in [Milan](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/italy-milan.
+[Scottish Development International](https://www.sdi.co.uk/) have an office in [Milan](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/italy-milan/).
 They have one staff member who’s focussed on industries that produce consumer goods.

 ### GlobalScot
-The [GlobalScot](https://www.globalscot.com/) network has four experts in Italy covering:
+The [GlobalScot](https://www.globalscot.com/) network has 4 experts in Italy covering:

 * financial services
 * energy